Adverbs of how, when, and where worksheets

 This skill runs from 2nd grade through 4th grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

 Adverbs sort into three families by the question they answer: how words (gently, proudly), when words (today, soon), and where words (outside, nearby).
-Second graders sort a word bank into the three columns, which builds the habit of asking the right question about each adverb.
+Second graders sort a word bank into the three columns.

 Sorting adverbs by how, when, and where turns a vague part of speech into three concrete jobs.
-Third graders sort quickly and start using the categories in reverse: reaching for a when-word or a how-word on purpose to sharpen their own sentences.
+Third graders sort quickly and start using the categories in reverse: reaching for a when-word or a how-word on purpose.

 Fourth graders sort a richer bank (immediately, frequently, abroad, beforehand) and defend each placement by asking the question aloud.
 The categories also organize their writing toolbox: varying how, when, and where openers is a grade-4 sentence-crafting move.